 These generous men and women serve in many capacities.
 Some help us as trained support group facilitators.
 Others help provide community awareness, assist with fundraising activities and in many other supportive rolls.
 A completed application is required for all of our volunteer opportunities.

 Lory's Place Volunteers Tell Our Story to the Community

 "Thank you so much for taking time to show Lory's Place.
-To see it first hand and hear such touching sties, makes it all the more impressive.
-Our community is very luck to have Lory's Place and the passion of all those involved."
+To see it first hand and hear such touching stories, makes it all the more impressive.
+Our community is very lucky to have Lory's Place and the passion of all those involved."

 Lory's Place volunteers are dedicate to supporting the center's mission and services.
 As a volunteer you can help us in a few valuable ways.

 Assist Lory’s Place staff with administrative tasks to ensure that daily operations are running efficiently.
 Would include mailings, copies, greeting, etc. Includes a two-hour training.

 Assist Lory’s Place in making fundraising events successful.
 Could include attending committee meetings, event preparations, assist at event, etc. Includes a two-hour training.

 Prepare and facilitate pre-group meals for Lory’s Place participants with other volunteers.
 Would include preparing food, set up and clean up of food and materials, etc. Requires a background check and two-hour training.

 Manage children and adult resource libraries.
 Tasks include keeping library books neat and in order, follow up on overdue books, etc. Includes a two-hour training process.

 To become a group facilitators an approximate 20 hour training is required.
 All training sessions are mandatory to attend in addition to a clear background check and fingerprints.